Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mrs. Coventry at the 2008 Beijing Olympics - Photo: BENDER

-In her speech after being elected, Ms Coventry stressed the importance of promoting communication and unity in sport.
+In her speech after being elected, Ms Coventry stressed the importance of increasing communication and unity in sport.

-She also mentioned immediate challenges such as decisions on the participation of Russian and Belarusian athletes at the Olympics, as well as issues related to transgender athletes.
+She also mentioned the challenges ahead such as the decision on the participation of Russian and Belarusian athletes at the Olympics, as well as issues related to transgender athletes.

-Ms Coventry pledged to promote inclusion, strengthen relationships with National Olympic Committees, modernise the host country selection process, promote clean sport and support gender equality.
+Ms Coventry pledged to promote inclusion, strengthen relationships with National Olympic Committees, modernize the host selection process, promote clean sport and support gender equality.

 Read more Back to Topics